rreusser/beans/README.md

     $ beans -t

-Of course you can kill the counter or restart it, respectively, with
+Kill or restart the daemon, respectively, with

-    $ beans stop
+    $ beansd stop
-    $ beans restart
+    $ beansd restart

 And you can run the server in the foreground with

     $ bean_server

+But why would anyone do that?